MJoergen/x16-nexys4ddr/fpga/main/README.md

 TBD: So far, there is no support for RAM or ROM banking.
 This will be added later.

+# Test in simulation
+This module can be tested separately in simulation.
+To do this, just type "make".
+This will assemble and execute the small program in test/rom.s.

 # Memory map
 * 0x0000 - 0x9EFF : Low RAM
 * 0x9F00 - 0x9FFF : I/O